Alejandro Pozuelo: Rayo Vallecano

 Pozuelo returned to his country's top division on 24 July 2014, joining Rayo Vallecano for an undisclosed fee.
-His first competitive appearance took place on 14 September, as he came on as a 61st-minute substitute in a 2–3 home loss to Elche CF.
+His first competitive appearance took place on 14 September, as he came on as a 61st-minute substitute in a 3–2 home loss to Elche CF.

 Pozuelo took part in 13 official games in his only season, registering one goal in the Copa del Rey against Valencia CF.

 Genk

-On 31 August 2015, Pozuelo moved abroad again, signing a two-year deal at Belgian First Division A team K.R.C.
+On 31 August 2015, Pozuelo moved abroad again, signing a two-year deal at Belgian Pro League team K.R.C.
 Genk.
 He scored six goals in 2016–17, helping to a final eighth position in the regular season.
 He later became their captain, and collected a total of 175 appearances in all competitions over five seasons, with 25 goals and 60 decisive passes.

 In February 2019, Toronto FC planned to trigger Pozuelo's €8 million release clause, however, a disagreement ensued with Genk questioning the validity of the release clause and refusing to allow the player to move.
 Following a lengthy transfer discussion, the two sides reached a compromise for the player to finish out the main portion of the season with the latter and join the former on 18 March.
 When he left, his team were sitting in first place in the domestic league.

 Toronto FC

 On 4 March 2019, Pozuelo signed with Major League Soccer side Toronto FC as a designated player, as a replacement for the recently departed Sebastian Giovinco and compatriot Víctor Vázquez in the creative midfield role, also inheriting the number ten shirt which had previously been worn by the Italian.
 He made his debut late in the same month in a 4–0 home win over New York City FC, assisting the opening goal of the match by teammate Jozy Altidore and later scoring two himself – one from the penalty spot Panenka-style and one chipped over the goalkeeper.
 He finished as the team's top scorer in the regular season with twelve goals while also adding twelve assists, and was named to the MLS Best XI.

 On 23 October 2019, Pozuelo scored twice in a 2–1 win over New York City FC in the playoffs' Eastern Conference semi-finals, including a 90th minute Panenka-style penalty kick which was his third of the campaign in that fashion.
 On 10 November, he set up Altidore's injury-time goal in a 3–1 away defeat to Seattle Sounders FC in the MLS Cup Final.

 Pozuelo started every match during the 2020 campaign, scoring nine goals and recording ten assists (the joint most in the league) as he led his side to the second best record in the regular season.
 He was named to the Best XI for a second consecutive year, and on 7 December was awarded the Landon Donovan MVP Award for the league's best player.
-On 2 July 2022, he played his 100th official match, a 0–2 home loss against Seattle Sounders.
+On 2 July 2022, he played his 100th official match, a 2–0 home loss against Seattle Sounders.